S3ooodi90/ReferenceImplementation/docs_source/source/rm.rst

 **Description:**

 Subtypes are used to indicate why a value is missing (Null) or is outside a measurable range.
 The element named *ev-name* has its value fixed in restricted types to a descriptive string.
 The subtypes defined in the reference model are considered sufficiently generic to be useful in many instances.
+The original set of subtypes are based on Null Flavour types from `ISO 21090 <https://www.iso.org/standard/35646.html>`_.

-Data Models may contain additional ExceptionalValueType restrictions to allow for domain related reasons for errant or missing data.
+Data Models may contain additional `ExceptionalValueType`_ restrictions to allow for domain related reasons for errant or missing data.

 ....